enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ### Quick Links Screen

-To open Sharpsell quick linls screen from your app use the below function
+To open Sharpsell quick links screen from your app use the below function

 ```
 JSONObject data = new JSONObject();